-UAS Pilot (PIC): The PIC is responsible for the safe operation of the UAS during a mission or training.
+UAS Pilot (PIC): The PIC is the sole person responsible for the safety and operation of the UAS during a mission or training.

-- PIC UAS operators must be Department personnel and must have at minimum, a current - FAA part 107 license. - UAS operators must maintain his/her part 107 license, maintain flight logs and all necessary records to meet the FAA's requirements. - UAS operators will also be required to open, complete, and maintain a UAS task book detailing.

-operational proficiency through mission specific training.

-- Complete the requisite 40-hour training designated by the Program Coordinator. - The UAS RPIC will be the team leader.
+- UAS operators must be Department personnel and must have at minimum, an FAA part 107 license. - UAS operators must maintain his/her part 107 license, maintain flight logs and all necessary records to meet the FAA's requirements. - UAS operators will also be required to open, complete, and maintain a UAS task book detailing operational proficiency through mission specific training. - Complete the requisite training hours designated by the Program Coordinator. - The UAS RPIC will be the team leader.
 The RPIC will ultimately be responsible for the operation and solely responsible for input of commands of the UAS during flight. - The RPIC will be responsible for UAS assembly, flight preparation, post flight procedures, UAS disassembly/storage procedures and documenting all UAS flights via the UAS deployment report.